Tonyfed1/bankist-course-app/README.md

 # bankist project

-Bankist is a banking app built on the course of learning advance DOM like:
+Bankist is a banking app I built on the course of learning advance DOM like:

 - revealing element on scroll
 - lazy loading images